AntonRusev/Portfolio/README.md

 The form in the Contact component is made with the help of EmailJS library, which allows it to work as client-side only.
 Additionaly, I implemented data validation to it.

 The portfolio has responsive design.

+## 2. Online Access

+The app can be viewed at https://anton-rusev-portfolio.web.app/